pavelhoral/wrensec-docs/High-Level-Roadmap.md

 * OpenAM 13.5.1

 This must be accomplished by:
-1. Committing the code to new branches in GIT source control (backstage downloads lack Git history).
+1. Committing the code to new branches in GIT source control (backstage downloads lack Git history), on new `sustaining/` branches according to Wren Security [branch conventions](/WrenSecurity/wrensec-docs/wiki/Contributor-Guidelines).
 2. Applying all of the same project build changes from Phase 1 to POM files and dependencies introduced by the new code.
 3. Updating the GPG whitelist to include the dependencies needed by the new code.
 4. Building and publishing all of the dependencies of these projects to the [Wren Security JFrog repository](https://wrensecurity.jfrog.io/wrensecurity/webapp/).